wsafight/fixi/README.md

 of [generalized hypermedia controls](https://dl.acm.org/doi/fullHtml/10.1145/3648188.3675127):

 ```html
 <button fx-action="/content" fx-method="get" fx-target="#output" fx-swap="innerHTML">
     Get Content
 </button>
 <output id="output"></output>
 ```

-This button will issue a `GET` request to the `/content` [relative URL](https://www.w3.org/TR/WD-html40-970917/htmlweb.html#h-5.1.2) and place the HTML returned by that request inside the output tag below it.
+This fixi-powered button will issue an HTTP `GET` request to the `/content` [relative URL](https://www.w3.org/TR/WD-html40-970917/htmlweb.html#h-5.1.2) and insert the HTML response to that request inside the output tag below it.

-fixi is [scheme](https://scheme.org/) to [htmx](https://htmx.org)'s [common lisp](https://lisp-lang.org/): it is
+Philosophically, fixi is [scheme](https://scheme.org/) to [htmx](https://htmx.org)'s
-designed to be as simple as possible while still being useful for real world projects.
+[common lisp](https://lisp-lang.org/): it is designed to be as simple as possible while still being useful for real world projects.

 This means it does not have many of the features found in htmx, including: